0 items in cart

 However, one can definitely put more thought into it than just taking the thumb and pinky and bending them outwards.
 Aside from looking cool, the common thought behind flaring your glove is often to create a funnel that channels the baseball into the pocket of your glove.

-Other times, you’ll find infielders that go with more of a hybrid flare.
-They’ll pair a flare on the thumb of the glove with a roll on the fingers (a roll is more similar to players were doing in the 60s, 70s and 80s).
+Other times, you’ll find infielders who go with more of a hybrid flare.
+They’ll pair a flare on the thumb of the glove with a roll on the fingers (a roll is more similar to what players were doing in the 60s, 70s, and 80s).
 See below…

 Should You Flare Your Glove?